 Cell/mobile phone plans

-….and most other big name stores you’d find in big cities or internationally including all stores are part of the Spanish clothing conglomerate called Inditex
+….and most other big-name stores you’d find in big cities or internationally including all the stores that are part of the Spanish clothing conglomerate called Inditex.

 My total: (See total underneath shopping)

 - First TIE card: 15 euros Renewal Fees: 15 euros

 - Autorizacion de Regreso (Permission to return while your renewal application is processing): 10,30 euros

 - Photocopy (per page): 10-15 cents

 - Passport-size photos (per sheet of 6): 5-6 euros

 - Haircut (female): 7-8 euros+ (more for shampoo, drying and styling)